forecast-bio/open-astrocytes/README.md

 Developed by the Open Science team [Forecast](https://forecast.bio/research/).

+Docs and README largely by Claude.
+If they hallucinated, let us know in the [Issues](./issues/)!

 Support for the production of OpenAstrocytes at Forecast was generously provided by the Special Initiatives division of the [Astera Institute](https://astera.org/).